 As a physical activity, swimming gives you the best of both worlds.
 Although it’s low-impact exercise that’s easy on the joints, it does a body good in a number of ways, ticking both the aerobic and strength-training goals set by Canada’s Physical Activity Guidelines.

-According to recent research, swimming regularly can reduce your risk of heart disease and stroke, reduce stress and improve your mood.
+According to researchers, swimming regularly can reduce your risk for heart disease and stroke, reduce stress and improve your mood.
 The perfect total body workout, swimming works all the major muscle groups (legs, back, shoulders, chest and abdominals), and can be done either individually or socially.
 Set a challenge for yourself in the pool, either to beat your personal best or to compete against a fellow swimmer.
 And most importantly, have fun!

 Tai chi helps build strength, flexibility and balance with minimal impact on your joints.
 It can be done at any age and in any setting—at the gym, in the park or in your home.
 Once you learn the moves and the routine, you can do it in a group or individually.